Mathematical Foundations of AI & ML

 • This is honest uncertainty — the GP admits what it does not know.

-GP posterior with \(\pm 2\sigma\) band (shaded).
+Posterior mean with 95% credible band — the sample-function bundle from the previous slide summarized as mean ± 2σ.
 The band collapses at observed points and expands in unsampled regions.

 GP hyperparameter learning